Prostitution in Poland: Nineteenth century (Polish Partition)

 During the period of Polish Partition (1795–1918) prostitution flourished openly, whereas previously (Polish-Lithuanian Commonwealth) (1648–1795) it had been confined to brothels and back streets near army garrisons.
 The official position of the occupying Russian authorities was that prostitution was a "necessary evil" (zło konieczne), and reflected the administration of prostitution in Russia.
 The administration was the responsibility of the police under the Ministry of the Interior.
 Local committees made of police and physicians administered the regulations.

 Polish garrisons had their own brothels, and as Europe progressively adopted the Napoleonic system of regulation, state-regulated prostitution became established in 1802 (in Prussian and Russian Poland) and in 1859 in Austrian Galicia.
 In 1843 the Russian governor introduced a tax on brothels and prostitution, and 30 years later created the committees to oversee regulation.
 The regulations required all women in commercial sex to register and undergo regular gynecological examinations which were recorded in 'passports'.
 Despite this, there existed an illegal sector of women who chose not to become part of the public register.

-As police regulated zoning of brothels away from the public eye, professional prostitutes moved toward working as independents.
+As police regulated the zoning of brothels away from the public eye, professional prostitutes moved toward working as independents.
 The regulations were very detailed.
 The police allowed a premise to open if it was situated at least 315 metres from a church or school, while advertising was prohibited.
 Other regulations included forbidding a premise to operate under the guise of another institution, such as cafes and billiard room.
 Portraits of the Royal Family or other state symbols were forbidden, as was hanging out of windows incompletely dressed.
 Fees varied with the class of institution and proprietors kept three-quarters of the proceeds, for overheads.
 There was no charge for the treatment of syphilis.
 The public could inspect the medical records before selecting a worker – but she could refuse a client if he was drunk.
 Although there were penalties for overworking the women, they were obliged to service 10–12 clients a day.
 Similar regulations were in effect in the Prussian-occupied territories.
 The Austro-Hungarian Empire was less centrally controlled than that of Russia and Prussia.
 On the other hand, women could be transported anywhere in the empire.
 Under Empress Maria Theresa and the Constitutio criminalis Theresiana, things were less tolerant, and amongst other things the Morals Police were introduced, although ultimately all these measures proved futile.

 In parallel, police closed many of the larger brothels due to public pressure.
 Police had the powers to forcibly register women they suspected, which could simply be women having relationships outside of marriage.